How Boolean search operators make searching a piece of cake

 Combine Boolean search operators with brackets ()

 Great.
-Now I have the basics, I can put them all together in one complex search.
-But with so many ORs and ANDs and NOTs going on, I need to make sure our search knows what to include or exclude.
-And that’s why I add some brackets -
+Now you have the basics, you can put them all together in one complex search string.
+But with so many ORs and ANDs and NOTs going on, you need to ensure your search knows what to include or exclude.
+And that’s why you add some brackets -

 Brackets Query Boolean search operator

-Very quickly I built a complicated query around these simple Boolean operators.
-In the above example, I’m searching for -
+Very quickly you’ve built a complicated query around these simple Boolean operators.
+In the above example, you’re searching for -

 • Chocolate cake or fudge cake.